Triumph Bonneville America: Development

 Compared with the standard Bonneville, the Bonneville America has a very different ride, with the wheelbase extended 6.4 in to 65.2 in, making it 6.8 in longer overall.
 The saddle was lowered 2.2 in and the steering head rake angle increased by 4.3 degrees giving a 33.3 degree rake.
 The America had the Bonneville's 12.2 in front disc but the front wheel was reduced to 18 in diameter and the rear wheel to 15 in with a larger 11.2 in disc brake.
 The America also had a larger fuel tank with a 'chromed' plastic console to house the filler, 4.5 in diameter speedometer and warning lights.
-The side panels were extended with sheet-metal covers over the passenger-peg brackets and perforated chrome fittings behind the carburettors to provide the 'retro look' of the air-filter covers from the 1960 Triumph twins.
+The side panels were extended with sheet-metal covers over the passenger-peg brackets and perforated chrome fittings behind the carburetors to provide the 'retro look' of the air-filter covers from the 1960 Triumph twins.
 The rider's footrests were also moved to the front of the engine to create a 'cruiser' riding position.

 2007

-In 2007, the engine capacity was increased to 865 cc (carburated) delivering peak power of 54 bhp at 6,800 rpm, with maximum torque of 69 Nm available at 4,800 rpm.
+In 2007, the engine capacity was increased to 865 cc (carbureted) delivering peak power of 54 bhp at 6,800 rpm, with maximum torque of 69 Nm available at 4,800 rpm.
 Fuel economy is approximately 45 mpgus city and 50 mpgus highway.
 The update included new 'reverse cone' chrome silencers, a new design of cast alloy wheels, adjustable clutch and front brake levers and a new all black engine finish with chromed covers.
 The chrome chain cover, pillion footrest hanger and upper fork shrouds were restyled and a more comfortable pillion seat fitted.